What is shigellosis?

 How can shigellosis be prevented?

-Since shigellosis is passed in feces, the single most important prevention activity is careful hand washing after using the toilet or changing diapers and before and after preparing food.
+Since Shigella is passed in feces, the single most important prevention activity is careful hand washing with soap and warm water after using the toilet or changing diapers, and before and after preparing food.
 Avoiding contaminated food and water is also important.
+Avoid having sex for one week after your partner recovers from diarrhea.

 How long can an infected person carry Shigella bacteria?

-Most people pass shigellosis in their feces for one to two weeks.
-Certain antibiotics may shorten the time shigellosis is present in an infected person’s feces.
+Most people pass Shigella in their feces for one to two weeks.
+Certain antibiotics may shorten the time Shigella is present in an infected person’s feces.

 Should an infected person be excluded from work or school?

-Most infected people may return to work or school when their diarrhea ceases.
-Food handlers, daycare staff or attendees, and health care workers usually cannot return to work until two negative stool specimens are obtained.
+Most infected people may return to work or school when their diarrhea stops.
+Food handlers, child care staff or attendees, and health care workers usually cannot return to work until two stool specimens are obtained and do not grow Shigella bacteria.
 The health department will help determine when people in these settings may return to work.

 How can I get more information about shigellosis?